 Editor Des has already ordered this for his next birthday.

 Can the lamington be improved in any way?
 Well, yes.
-You can split them and put whipped cream inside, but that is just so indulgent I really cannot recommend it.
+You can split them and put whipped cream inside, but that is just so indulgent I really cannot recommend it (what a lie, of course I can 😛)

 The inimical Barry Humphries said that the lamington should be placed on a doily and served on a Tupperware plate.
 Oh Barry!
 Dame Edna would consider that very common.